 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been around for much longer (launched in January 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A3 emerges as the winner of the contest (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A3 comes out slightly ahead of the D4 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-A3 and the Nikon D4 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the X-A3 or the D4.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.